mukundgoel/magellan-nightwatch/README.md

 #### Custom selector tokens

-All `magellan-nightwatch` selector paths can refer to a `{token}` which your application can imlement a replacement value.
+All `magellan-nightwatch` selector paths can refer to a `{token}` which your application can implement a replacement value.
 The implementation is set as a static value on the `BaseTestClass` as `selectorToken`.
 For example, to replace `{foo}` with `[data-automation-id="foo"]` you would use